Browse

 Subject: Optimization

-Keywords: Branch-and-Cut, Energy Mix, Energy Systems, Genetic Algorithm, Goal Programming, Optimization, Stochastic Optimization
+Keywords: Branch-and-Cut, Energy Mix, Energy Systems, Genetic Algorithm, Goal Programming, Optimization, Stochastic Optimization.

 In the last decades, the growing awareness of climate change and the high political sensitivity of critical resources such as energy have emphasized a need for local, renewable and optimized energy mixes at various scales.
 Several studies have therefore aimed to optimize renewable energy technologies and plant locations to develop more renewable and efficient Energy Mixes.
 Following this trend, this paper applies and compares Goal Programming, Branch-and-Cut and NSGA-II to a multi-objective combinatorial optimization problem focused on the energy mix of Oise, France.
 Results show more optimality for Goal Programming and Branch-and-Cut, accompanied by a high sensitivity to constraints, while NSGA-II provides more technological diversity in the computed solutions.